horstjens/schwarzweiss/readme.txt

 =======================
 make sure you take python2.6 (and not pyhton2.7). make sure you install pygame correctly (inside c:\Pyhton26).
 If you manage to open a terminal, you must type:
-C:\Python26\python.exe schwarzweiss.py
+C:\Python26\python.exe schwarzweiss_start.py
-it is probably less complicated to open schwarzweiss.py using IDLE.
+it is probably less complicated to open schwarzweiss_start.py with your python editor, or by double-clicking.
 Also the readme file is not displayed correctly if you open it with notepad.
 Try to open it using a better text editor.

 Note for Mac users: